quii/learn-go-with-tests/scaling-acceptance-tests.md

 ## Write the test first

-This is brand new behaviour so we should start with an acceptance test.
+This is brand-new behaviour, so we should start with an acceptance test.
 In our specification file, add the following

 ```go
 type MeanGreeter interface {